 Trust.Zone works on Windows, Apple, Android, Linux, Router, Xbox 360, Play Station, Smart TV, and the Amazon Fire TV/ Fire TV Stick.

-Trust.Zone will protect your web activity and traffic on any browser, from Chrome to Firefox to Safari and everything in between.
+Trust.Zone will protect your web activity and traffic on any browser, including Mozilla and Chrome.

 Trust.Zone Customer Support